 How it works:

-- Fans draw air from outside the building into a device called the heat exchanger.
+- Fans draw air from outside the building into a device called the heat exchanger where it flows over an antifreeze mix in a closed loop.

-- Our outside air starts out cold.
-But the heat pump forces it through a compressor.
+- The heat pump forces this heat exchange fluid through a compressor.
 Compressing a gas causes its temperature to increase, so the air gets hotter the more it is squashed into a confined space.
 More information on this process can be found on this page about the workings of a fridge .

 - Electricity is needed to operate the fan and compressor but the cost will be low relative to the value of the warmth the heat pump produces.